We Go The Extra Distance For Our Clients

 Georgia Statute of Limitations for Catastrophic Injuries

 Because catastrophic injuries fall under personal injury law, Georgia’s statute of limitations is the same for both types of cases.
 Victims have two years from the date that the injury occurred to file a catastrophic injury claim.
 If you wait longer than two years to file a claim, usually it will be dismissed.

 If you have suffered a catastrophic injury due to someone else’s negligence, recovering compensation is possible through a civil lawsuit.
 Our legal team has more than 50 years of combined experience in helping our clients obtain the justice they deserve for their suffering.
 We recognize that no amount of money can reverse the damage done, but it can at least take the financial burden off your shoulders while you cope with your injuries.
-Call 770-394-8909 to schedule a free consultation with an Atlanta catastrophic injury lawyer today.
+Call 770-394-8909 to schedule a free consultation with a Sandy Springs catastrophic injury lawyer today.